Use your keyboard arrow keys to navigate

 Background

-The North Rock Council delivers a broad range of events to its residents to support the wellbeing and prosperity of its community.
-The council understands the value and impact of arts and culture, and the important role of cultural development in helping to achieve social, economic, environmental, and wellbeing objectives for the community.
-The council boasts a large and diverse events program that incorporates community, arts, and culture.
+The Shire of North Rock delivers a broad range of events to its residents to support the wellbeing and prosperity of its community.
+The shire understands the value and impact of arts and culture, and the important role of cultural development in helping to achieve social, economic, environmental and wellbeing objectives for the community.
+The Shire boasts a large and diverse events program that incorporates community, arts and culture.

 • Street Party